OWASP/www-chapter-national-institute-of-engineering-mysuru/index.md

 ## Previous Meetup/Event

-**Ethical Hacking and Penetration Testing Workshop**\
-**Date & Time: 22nd December 2025, 9:00am IST**\
-**Venue: NIE North Auditorium, Mysuru**\
-OWASP NIE Student Chapter successfully organized a comprehensive workshop on "Ethical Hacking and Penetration Testing" covering reconnaissance techniques, vulnerability exploitation, and post-exploitation strategies.
-Participants learned industry-standard penetration testing methodologies and worked through hands-on scenarios simulating real-world security assessments.
-The workshop was designed for students interested in offensive security and covered essential tools used by professional penetration testers.
-This session provided practical skills in ethical hacking while emphasizing responsible disclosure and legal considerations in security testing.

-## Next Meetup/Event

 **Chapter Meetup**\
 **Date & Time: 20th January 2026, 9:00am IST**\
 **Venue: NIE North Auditorium, Mysuru**\
-OWASP NIE Student Chapter will conduct its chapter meetup to kick off the Spring Semester 2026 with fresh initiatives and goals.
-The session will introduce new members to the chapter, outline project opportunities for the semester, and present the roadmap for upcoming workshops and events.
-Members will learn about collaboration opportunities with industry partners, participate in team formations for new security projects, and discuss plans for participation in national-level cybersecurity competitions.
-This meetup aims to energize the community for the new semester while welcoming newcomers and setting clear objectives for continued growth and learning.
+OWASP NIE Student Chapter successfully conducted its chapter meetup to kick off the Spring Semester 2026 with fresh initiatives and goals.
+The session introduced new members to the chapter, outlined project opportunities for the semester, and presented the roadmap for upcoming workshops and events.
+Members learned about collaboration opportunities with industry partners, participated in team formations for new security projects, and discussed plans for participation in national-level cybersecurity competitions.
+This meetup energized the community for the new semester while welcoming newcomers and setting clear objectives for continued growth and learning.

+## Next Meetup/Event

+**Stay Tuned for our Upcoming Meetups/Events!**